-Event Package – How to Plan an Event 101
+Event Package – How to Make Your Event A Success

 Balding for Dollars welcomes independent community events!!!
 Every year we have numerous events take place that are organized by individuals and groups from communities across BC.
 These events can be anything from a head shaving/chopped locks event to a bake sale, concert, you name it!!
 They can take place any time of the year and seasonal events have proven to be extremely successful.